Yamaha Class Band

 - Use the Class Band experience to generate new musicians for school ensembles

 - Provide the opportunity for students involved in the Class Band project to take part in the Arts Award scheme

 - Support and develop music in feeder primary schools and in particular to developing and supporting the whole class ensemble tuition programme offered by LSMS

 - Be willing to explore the opportunity for exchange visits and to attend workshops and concerts throughout Europe with Class Bands in other countries

 - Demonstrate a commitment to ensuring that the model is sustainable and provide clear routes for progression

 Expressions of Interest

 There are a limited number of projects available within the city and county.
-The first round of applications for a project should be submitted to Sarah Barton (Strategy Development Manager)
+The first round of applications for a project should be submitted to Sarah Barton (Acting Deputy Service Manager)

 Yamaha have provided a number of DVD's about the project which we can send out to interested schools on a first come first served basis.
 Please let us know if you would like to receive a copy